What to expect during your inpatient rehabilitation stay

 So when you choose inpatient rehab at either St. Joseph’s Hospital or Candler Hospital what can you expect?

-“Our ultimate goal is home and getting that patient as mobile and independent as possible,” says Amy Long, physical and occupational therapy manager and physical therapist at St. Joseph’s Hospital.
+“Our ultimate goal is home and getting that patient as mobile and independent as possible,” says Amy Long, director of inpatient physical and occupational therapy for St. Joseph's/Candler and certified physical therapist.
 “We’d love for everyone to get back to their prior level of function.
 Sometimes that’s achievable; sometimes it’s not, but the goal is to get them as close as we can back to meaningful activities and being as independent as possible so they can feel their quality of life is where they would like it to be.”

 That happens with physical therapy, occupational therapy and speech therapy – all of which are available on our ARUs.